mike-solomon/mike-solomon.github.io/_posts/2021-03-30-verb-inflections.md

 Japanese has a variety of different inflections / forms.
 I'm not going to go into all of them - but I do want to touch upon those that I think are the most important (based on various posts and videos I've read / watched).
-Each of these forms has an "affirmative" and a "negative" conjugation associated with it - but I'm not planning on diving into that in this post, either.
+Each of these forms has an "affirmative" and a "negative" conjugation associated with it - but I'm not planning on diving into those variants in this post, either.

-Here's a photo showing what Jisho displays when you click on "Show Inflections" for a verb:
+For further context, here's a photo showing what Jisho displays when you click on "Show Inflections" for a verb:

 <img src="{{ site.baseurl }}/images/inflections.png" alt="Inflections"/>